-Alphanumeric sender ID: a type of SMS sending number used in the UK; it cannot send MMS messages or receive any text messages.
+Alphanumeric sender ID: a type of SMS sending number used in the UK and Australia; it cannot send MMS messages or receive any text messages.
 The sender ID can be customized to match your brand.

 Carrier: also referred to as a mobile or wireless carrier.
 Carriers provide cellular services, allowing phones and tablets to connect with each other.
 AT&T, T-Mobile, and Verizon are all wireless carriers.